Merlin (console): Overview

-Merlin has the form of a rectangular device about nine and a half inches long and three inches wide.
+Merlin has the form of an octagonal device about nine and a half inches long and three inches wide.
 The play area of the game consists of a matrix of 11 buttons; each button contains a red LED.
 These buttons can either light up or flash.
 The array is encased in a red plastic housing, bearing a slight resemblance to an overgrown touch-tone telephone.
 Four game-selection and control buttons are also placed at the bottom of the unit; a speaker takes up the top section.
 Supporting electronics (including a simple microcontroller) are contained within the shell of the game.
 Parker Brothers later released "Master Merlin" with more games, and the rarer "Split Second", where all games involve time with a more advanced display, having line segments around the dots.
 Both of these shared the same general case shape and came out a few years after Merlin.

 Merlin's simple array of buttons and lights supported play of six different games, some of which could be played against the computer or against another person.
 The games that can be selected are: